The Illustrious Vino Nobile, ”the perfect wine, of noble men”, is a crossroads in Tuscany

 An all women team producing spectacular wines just outside of Montepulciano.
 They are dedicated “to improving their wines, planting new vineyards at a high density of plants per hectare, replacing barrels and barriques at the appropriate time, and taking scrupulous care of the centuries-old underground cellars where all the wines are aged at natural temperatures.”

-A relatively young vineyard which attempt to combine the rich traditions of the area with progress and the “novità” of today.
+A relatively young vineyard which attempts to combine the rich traditions of the area with progress and the “novità” of today.

 At first glance, the solid Icarius building evokes harmony between modernity and tradition.
 The vineyard fits naturally into the landscape, with stones, light, attention to every detail, the love for nature and grapes.